socrata/dev.socrata.com/docs/system-fields.md

 With version 2.1 APIs, accessing the system fields is as simple as including them in your [`$select`](/docs/queries/select.html) parameter, either explicitly or via a wildcard.
 You can either `$select=:id, :updated_at, name, address`, or you could be even more broad and simply select `:*, *` to retrieve both all of the hidden internal fields and the fields from the dataset itself.
 For example:

-{% include tryit.html domain='data.seattle.gov' path='/resource/pu5n-trf4.json' args="$select=:*, *" %}
+{% include tryit.html domain='data.seattle.gov' path='/resource/egc4-d24i.json' args="$select=:*, *" %}

 Since `:created_at` and `:updated_at` are [Fixed Timestamp](/docs/datatypes/timestamp.html), you can query them to get recent updates to a dataset using the `$where` [query parameter](/docs/queries/), like this example:

+{% include tryit.html domain='data.sfgov.org' path='/resource/tmnf-yvry.json' args="$where=:updated_at > '2020-01-20'" %}

 <div class="alert alert-info">
   <h4>A note on how datasets are updated</h4>
   <p>Data providers use many different methods to update datasets.
-In some cases, they use tools like <a href="http://socrata.github.io/datasync/">DataSync</a> or the <a href="/publishers/soda-producer/soda-producer-basics.html">SODA Producer API</a> to update datasets, and we can tell which records within the dataset have actually been modified, and only update them accordingly.
-When data providers perform a full replace of the dataset using the <a href="/publishers/soda-producer/replace.html">SODA Producer Replace API</a>, all of its records will be updated within short period of time, in which case a query based on <code>:updated_at</code> will show that all of the records have changed.</p>
+In some cases, they use tools like <a href="https://socrata.github.io/datasync/">DataSync</a> or the <a href="/publishers/soda-producer/soda-producer-basics.html">SODA Producer API</a> to update datasets, and we can tell which records within the dataset have actually been modified, and only update them accordingly.
+When data providers perform a full replace of the dataset using the <a href="/publishers/soda-producer/replace.html">SODA Producer Replace API</a>, all of its records will be updated within a short period of time, in which case a query based on <code>:updated_at</code> will show that all of the records have changed.</p>
 </div>

-{% include tryit.html domain='data.sfgov.org' path='/resource/tmnf-yvry.json' args="$where=:updated_at > '2014-10-20'" %}

 ## Version 2.0